sushil518/passCheck/README.md

 # passCheck
-A python program to to heck If You Have A Password That Has Been Compromised or not
+A python program to to check If You Have A Password That Has Been Compromised or not